phpdevcommunity/essential-framework/framework-doc/routing.md

 ## Creating Custom Routes

 One of the fundamental aspects of building web applications is defining routes that map incoming requests to specific actions.
-In the Essential Framework, you can easily create custom routes to handle various endpoints.
+In the Michel Framework, you can easily create custom routes to handle various endpoints.

 To create custom routes, follow these steps: